What is the Shingles Virus?

 How can I get Shingles?

-The reason why people get Shingles is not clear.
-About 20 percent of people who have had Chickenpox will develop Shingles.
+If you have had the Chickenpox, you are at risk of getting Shingles.
 Most people who get Shingles are over age 50, but Shingles can happen at any age, particularly when disease or stress weakens the immune system.

 You may be at increased risk of developing Shingles if you: